conveyal/gtfs-editor/INSTALL.md

 	psql gtfs-editor < /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql

-Change database security settings to allow local access:
+Change database security settings to allow local access.
+Note: this is acceptable for testing/development.
+For production applications please consult Postgres documentation on how to create and configure use accounts.

 	sudo nano /etc/postgresql/9.1/main/pg_hba.conf